Celebrating over 30 years, we have worked with landowners to help preserve more than 24,000 acres of land on 135 conservation easements.

 Conservation easements can be tailored to the needs and desires of a property owner to control the future use, appearance and character of the land.
 Landowners can continue to farm, harvest timber, and hunt, as well as reserve building rights for future use.
 The Lower Shore Land Trust offers individual landowners planning assistance as they consider the use of a conservation easement or other land conservation techniques.

-To get involved in land conservation, email Jared Parks, Land Programs Manager at firstname.lastname@example.org, or call 443-234-5587
+To get involved in land conservation, email Jared Parks, Director of Land Programs, at firstname.lastname@example.org, or call 443-234-5587

 We offer a wide range of services to meet every type of need.